Advance care planning in Australia is supported by both statute law (determined by legislation) and common law (determined by judges’ decisions).

 All states and territories have legislative provisions allowing a person to appoint a substitute decision-maker in the event that they lose capacity.

-All states and territories except New South Wales and Tasmania have a legislative regime for advance care directive documents for preferences of care.
+All states and territories except New South Wales have a legislative regime for advance care directive documents for preferences of care.

 The names of advance care directive documents, and the scope of what can be included in the documents expressing health care preferences, vary between states and territories.